tmeasday/meteor-paginated-subscription/README.md

 Contributions are heavily encouraged.
 The obvious things to fix are:

-1. Allow an `onReady` callback
-2. Do actual "pagination" rather than "infinite scroll" -- i.e. have an option to pass around an offset as well as limit.
+1. Do actual "pagination" rather than "infinite scroll" -- i.e. have an option to pass around an offset as well as limit.
-3. Tests, tests, tests
+2. Tests, tests, tests

 Please contact me if you want to have a go at these and I'll be happy to help in what ways I can.